 - regularly washing the hair and keeping hairspray away from the face

 - wearing loose clothing made of non-synthetic fabrics, such as cotton

 Acne can cause long-term scarring and emotional distress.
 Anyone who is concerned about their acne should seek the help of a medical professional or dermatologist, as there may be a treatable underlying health issue.

 Click here for an excellent range of non-comedogenic makeup products, reviewed by thousands of customers.

 A healthcare provider can offer additional information and recommend ways to treat whiteheads and other forms of acne.

-Researchers are still exploring the exact cause of acne but say that changing levels of hormones
+Researchers are still exploring the exact cause of acne but say that changing levels of hormones have an impact.

 These fluctuations can occur due to puberty, menstruation, or pregnancy, or because a person has finished a course of oral contraceptives.